 Although typically shielded by the dense canopy of silvery-blue fronds, the stout, brown hairy trunks develop into multiples as the palm ages.
-The brown hairy fibers make the palmetto more cold-hardy, protecting it from severe temperatures.
+The brown fibers make the palmetto cold-hardy, protecting it from severe temperatures.
 Trunks eventually creep across the ground, giving the palmetto a unique appearance.

 Silver Saw Palmettos fulfill a variety of needs within the landscape.
-Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, planted in mass, used to naturalize an area or as understory plants, as well as in pollinator or wildlife gardens.
-The silvery foliage contrasts well mixed with green foliaged plants and can make the garden area pop.
+Besides growing well in pots situated on a porch or patio, they make lush ground covers, their dense growth works well to add privacy growing as a shrub or screen, used to naturalize an area or as understory plants, as well as in pollinator or wildlife gardens.
+The silvery foliage contrasts well with green foliaged plants and can make the garden area pop.
 Since they retain their gorgeous and robust silvery-blue good looks no matter the season, you won’t go wrong wherever you decide to use them.